auth0/auth0-python/EXAMPLES.md

 ### Asynchronous environments

 This SDK provides async methods built on top of [asyncio](https://docs.python.org/3/library/asyncio.html).
-To make them available you must have Python >=3.6 and the [aiohttp](https://docs.aiohttp.org/en/stable/) module installed.
+To make them available you must have the [aiohttp](https://docs.aiohttp.org/en/stable/) module installed.

 Then additional methods with the `_async` suffix will be added to modules created by the `management.Auth0` class or to classes that are passed to the `asyncify` method.
 For example: